Can you have multiple 529 plans for one child?

 - Save more money.
 Every state has a balance cap for its 529 plan, but having plans in multiple states allows you to save up to each plan’s maximum.
 For instance, if you’ve met the $235,000 limit on Georgia’s 529 plan, you can save an additional $550,000 with Virginia’s plan.

 - Use different investment strategies.
 If you have a clear investment strategy, having multiple 529 plans allows you to diversify your investment mix and take advantage of a wider variety of options.
 For instance, you could open up one plan that is relatively aggressive in its investments and open another that’s more conservative.
+This can be especially helpful if you are saving for different levels of education with various time horizons: for instance, private high school tuition and also college costs.

 - Maximize tax deductions.
 Many states offer tax deductions on contributions to their 529 plan.
 You may choose to contribute to your state’s 529 plan up to the tax-deductible limit, then contribute your remaining funds to another state’s plan that has better benefits.